 And to scatter them in the lands.

 a.
-They despised the pleasant land; they did not believe His word: This refers to Israel’s sinful unbelief at Kadesh Barnea (Numbers 14:1-4).
-They did not believe the promise of God or the report of the two faithful spies (Numbers 13:30).
+They despised the pleasant land; they did not believe His word: This refers to the Israelites’ sinful unbelief at Kadesh Barnea (Numbers 14:1-4).
+They did not believe the promise of God or the report of Joshua and Caleb, the two faithful spies (Numbers 13:30).

 i.
 Complained in their tents: “Murmuring is a great sin and not a mere weakness; it contains within itself unbelief, pride, rebellion, and a whole host of sins.
 It is a home sin, and is generally practised by complainers ‘in their tents,’ but it is just as evil there as in the streets, and will be quite as grievous to the Lord.”
 (Spurgeon)

 c.
-He raised His hand in an oath against them: God promised that the generation of unbelief in the wilderness would not inherit the land of Canaan (Numbers 14:21-25).
-That generation would die in the wilderness and the new generation had their opportunity to take the land by faith.
+He raised up His hand in an oath against them: God promised that the generation of unbelief in the wilderness would not inherit the land of Canaan (Numbers 14:22-25).
+That generation would die in the wilderness and the new generation would have their opportunity to take the land by faith.

 7. (28-31) Because of their sin, God sent a plague.